Ciriak/cyriaquedotdev/public/work/about.md

 Nowaday i mainly work with **React**, **Typescript**, and all the ecosystem around it.

-I've had my years of PHP and legacy stuff but i don't really want to deal with that anymore, at least not as my main tech
+I've had my years of PHP and legacy stuff but i don't really want to deal with that anymore, at least not as my main tech.

-Since a few years, a decided to specialized myself into Front-end development,
+Since a few years, a decided to specialized myself into Front-end development, wich is basically the "visual" part of development.

-So enjoy that small list of tools i use :)
+<small>"Small" list of tools i use :) : </small>

 ### My current stack